NashTech-Labs/python_bootstrap_best_practices/README.md

 # Enforcing Code Quality

 Automated code quality checks are performed using [pre-commit](https://pre-commit.com/).
 Code quality tool are present in .pre-commit-config.yaml file.
+Additional code quality tools can be added or removed through the .pre-commit-config.yaml file

 List of Code Quality tools used are as follows